znsio/specmatic-documentation/documentation/authentication.md

       type: http
       scheme: basic
 ```

-To use a real basic token in contract tests, an environment variable with the name of the security scheme needs to be defined.
+To use a real basic auth token in contract tests, an environment variable with the name of the security scheme needs to be defined.

-For the above example, define an environment variable named `BasicAuth` having the basic auth token (the part that comes after `Basic `) as it's value.
+For example, in the above case, we would define an environment variable named `BasicAuth`.
+Assuming that Authorization header value has to be `Basic abc123`, set the value of this environment variable to `abc123` (leaving out the `Basic ` prefix).

 ## Testing with mock auth